LifeProof: The iPhone case I wished I bought years ago

 Since my iPhone structural integrity kinda questionable, I figured that I should get a case that’s shockproof.
 And why not have it waterproof as well then?
 Thus, the LifeProof case was the chosen one.
 Although I did have some reservation on the choice.
 As I mentioned, I never really liked cases that bulks up the phone too much.
 But in order for the case to provide shock and water protection, I was willing to add a little bulk to the phone, still, I was hoping that it wouldn’t be too much of a bulk.
 Worse still, I wasn’t able to look it the case personally before I bought it since I knew of no one who’s using the LifeProof case nor were there any stores in Singapore that was carrying the case for sale.
 The only reference I had was all the reviews and photos online of the case.
 So I decided to take the plunge and just buy it.

 Where to buy LifeProof from?

 As trivial as this may sound, it turned out to be quite an important question to ask.
 LifeProof obviously sold them online from their own store at list price of course.
-Amazon was also selling the same case but at a significantly lower price point at about 20-30% off the list price.
-However, when I looked at the reviews of the case at Amazon, I noticed a significant amount of negative reviews and upon reading them, it seems as though some of the retailers that listed the case on Amazon were actually selling fakes.
+Other popular e-commerce sites were also selling the same case but at a significantly lower price point at about 20-30% off the list price.
+However, when I looked at the reviews posted, I noticed a significant amount of negative reviews and upon reading them, it seems as though some of the retailers that listed the case on the site were actually selling fakes.
 While I cannot confirm that this is true, I also would not want to take the chance of getting a fake at a much lower price, not especially if the case is to protect my iPhone from being submerged in the water!
 So, I decided to buy it directly off LifeProof.
 Shipping to Singapore was decently charged at about US$8 and it was sent via courier services.
 My case was shipped out of LifeProof’s regional distribution centre in Hong Kong, so shipping was just under 1 week, which was nice.